The Ultimate Guide to Your First Trip to Europe

 Option 3: Explore the mountain ranges of Switzerland, see the old architecture of Austria, and wind through the wine countries with a trip to Italy.

-Option 4: Expand your knowledge of the Scandinavian culture of Denmark, make your way through the dense forests of Sweden, and view the vast mountains ranges of Norway
+Option 4: Expand your knowledge of the Scandinavian culture of Denmark, make your way through the dense forests of Sweden, and view the vast mountain ranges of Norway.

-On a 14-day trip, consider visiting the following cities:
+On a 14-day trip to Europe, consider visiting the following cities:

 These are just a few European sample itinerary options that will have you dreaming about your days abroad!
 By narrowing down the cities you visit and staying in specific regions of Europe, you will be able to have a fulfilling experience.